 In 1916, the RCMP purchased two McLaughlin Buicks for border patrol duties along the Manitoba-United States Border.
 The use of trucks and motorcycles in the RCMP commenced in 1920 with the purchase of 10 Reo trucks and 15 motorcycles.
 The power toboggan, which was the precursor to the snowmobile, was first introduced in 1948; the term snowmobile was first used in 1955 and gradually replaced the sled dogs in northern service, as motor vehicles had replaced the horse.

 Through the years more and more vehicles were purchased by Land Transport Section to meet the ever-growing transportation needs of the RCMP.
 In 1968 Land Transport Section became part of Materiel Management Branch.
-On March 11, 1974 the Land Transport Section was absorbed by a new Transport Management Branch which had the responsibility of administering both motor vehicles and water transport.
+In 1974 the Land Transport Section was absorbed by a new Transport Management Branch which had the responsibility of administering both motor vehicles and water transport.
 Today we are known as Assets Management and Programs.

-The mandate of Transport Management Branch involves the planning, development, implementation and administration of transport management policies and programs for the RCMP.
+The mandate of Assets Management and Programs includes the planning, development, implementation and administration of transport management policies and programs for the RCMP.
 This mandate is achieved by carrying out centralized policy making, budget forecasting and managing, procurement, records keeping and maintenance of the RCMP's total fleet of land transportation vehicles and equipment.